rgocervantes/roducks/README.md

 # Deployment steps:

-1. Upload files to your Server in Production environment.
+1. Upload files to your Server in QA `or` Production environment.
-2. Make folder.
+2. Run command below to make `data` folder.
 ```
 mkdir app/data/storage/json/roles
 ```